Château de Rustéphan

-The Château de Rustéphan is a small, ruined 15th–16th century manor-house in the Finistère département of France.
-It is located in the small rural town of Nizon, near Pont-Aven.
-It was erected by Jean Du Faou, chamberlain of France and grand seneschal of Brittany, who built the domaine in 1420.
+The Château de Rustéphan is a small, ruined 15th–16th-century manor-house in Nizon, part of the commune of Pont-Aven in the Finistère département of France.
+It was erected by Jean du Faou, chamberlain of France and grand seneschal of Brittany, who built the domaine in 1420.

 History

-According to tradition, the original manor was built by the son of a Duke of Brittany, named Étienne, Count of Penthièvre and seigneur of Nizon, who died in 1137.
+The original manor was built by the son of a Duke of Brittany, named Étienne, Count of Penthièvre, and seigneur of Nizon, who died in 1137.

 The current structure was built by Jean du Faou.
-According to some historians, it was a former hunting lodge of the Dukes of Brittany, in the fifteenth and sixteenth centuries.
-Its position, at the entrance of large woods that covers the entire parish of Nizon, and which abounds in game, can make this opinion very plausible.
+According to some historians, it was a former hunting lodge of the Dukes of Brittany, in the 15th and 16th centuries.
+Its position at the entrance of a large wood that covers the entire parish of Nizon, and which abounds in game, makes this plausible.

-During the French Revolution, more than half of the manor-house was burned and destroyed.
+During the French Revolution, more than half of the manor house was burned and destroyed.